0xProject/0x-event-pipeline/README.md

 `POSTGRES_URI` - The full postgres URI to connect to.
 Defaults to local development.

-`FIRST_SEARCH_BLOCK` - The first block number to search when scraping.

 `START_BLOCK_OFFSET` - How many blocks before the current block to search for events, allowing for updates to previously scraped events that may be in orphaned blocks.

 `MAX_BLOCKS_TO_PULL` - The maximum number of blocks to pull at once.